 Whether lining sandy beaches, shading urban streets, or accenting garden settings, Hawaii’s palm trees epitomize the island’s tropical beauty, providing shade and a connection to the rich natural heritage of Aloha State.

-Different Palm Trees in Hawaii
+Different Types of Palm Trees in Hawaii

 Florida Royal Palm